TheOtherRolesAU/TheOtherRoles/README.md

 The count you set will only be reached, if there are enough Crewmates/Impostors in the game and if enough roles are set to be in the game (i.e. they are set to > 0%).
 The roles are then being distributed as follows:
 - First all roles that are set to 100% are being assigned to arbitrary players
 - After that each role that has 10%-90% selected adds 1-9 tickets to a ticket pool (there exists a ticket pool for Crewmates, Neutrals and Impostors).
 Then the roles will be selected randomly from the pools as long it's possible (until the selected number is reached, until there are no more Crewmates/Impostors or until there are no more tickets).
 If a role is selected from the pool, obviously all the tickets of that role are being removed.
 - The Mafia, Lovers and Child are being selected independently (without using the ticket system) according to the spawn chance you selected.
-After that all Neutral roles are being selected, then all Crewmate roles and in the very end all Impostor roles.
+After that the Crewmate, Neutral and Impostor roles are selected and assigned in a random order.

 **Example:**\
 Settings: 2 special Crewmate roles, Snitch: 100%, Hacker: 10%, Tracker: 30%\